-All net proceeds will support groundbreaking research at The Program in Lung Healing at The University of Maryland including: lung regeneration, lung repair, artificial respiration, adult stem cell therapies and so much more.
+All net proceeds will support groundbreaking research at the Program in Lung Healing at the University of Maryland School of Medicine, including: lung regeneration, lung repair, artificial respiration, adult stem cell therapies, and so much more.

 Thank you for all for contributing to my efforts to raise research money in memory of my grandfather.

-On April 17, 2015 my grandfather, Ron Plylar, passed away from a horrible lung disease called Pulmonary Fibrosis.
-This aggressive disease causes more deaths per year in the U.S. than Breast Cancer, however it unfortunately goes misdiagnosed until a lung transplant is no longer an option.
-Despite visiting numerous top pulmonary physicians across the country, my grandfather's diseasse continued to go misdiagnosed.
-He was considered a high risk transplant candidate due to his age and the severity of his disease.
-Nevertheless, Dr. Aldo Iacono at The University of Maryland Lung Rescue Unit accepted him as a patient.
+On April 17, 2015 my grandfather, Ron Plylar, passed away from a horrible lung disease called pulmonary fibrosis.
+This aggressive disease causes more deaths per year in the U.S. than breast cancer, however it unfortunately goes misdiagnosed until a lung transplant is no longer an option.
+Despite visiting numerous top pulmonary physicians across the country, my grandfather's disease continued to go misdiagnosed.
+He was considered a high-risk transplant candidate due to his age and the severity of his disease.
+Nevertheless, Dr. Aldo Iacono at the University of Maryland School of Medicine Lung Rescue Unit accepted him as a patient.
 Unfortunately, my grandfather passed away before he could receive a lung transplant.

 After his death, we were invited to tour the Program in Lung Healing at the University of Maryland School of Medicine.
 I was so impressed with the research they were conducting in order to benefit those with lung disease, I wanted to find a way to show my support.
 I decided to host a tennis tournament to raise awareness about lung disease and support their research.
 I pray the money raised will allow for the advancement in technology to end the suffering for those with lung disease.